RB-Franco/TvShowApi/README.md

 # User [/user]
 In this resource group, the endpoints for creating a new user and generating a system access token are available.

+The generated token is valid for 30 minutes.

 ### /api/AddUserIdentity (Create a new user) [POST]

 + Attributes (object)